What do you think when you hear the words “self publishing”?

 It’s okay, you can be honest here, if only with yourself.
 If you’re like many people, your first thought might have been, “Were they not good enough to get published traditionally?”

 Like it or not, self publishing has had quite a stigma attached, and while its image is improving, there are still negative connotations to fight through, not to mention a major lack of knowledge on the subject.
-That’s why I thought I would take a few minutes to talk about what led me to the decision to self publish and let you in on the questions I asked myself, as well as the process I’m using.
+That’s why I thought I would take a few minutes to talk about what led me to the decision to self publish and let you in on the questions I asked myself, as well as the process I used.

 My Journey to Choosing Self Publishing

 Like many new writers, I had only vague notions of how the publishing industry worked.
 I had heard you would send your work to an editor, who would take it to the lead editor, who would decide whether the publishing company would take it.
+From there, you could get paid an advance and expect the publishing company to help you market.

 So for a year or more, I researched how to find the right agent, how to write a query letter (that’s right, they don’t want to see your manuscript unless they’ve asked for it), and even sent query letters to several agents.